 I'm a full-stack developer, data scientist, DevOPs enthusiast and game modder!
 As you can probably tell, I have a lot of eggs in a lot of baskets, but I'm just so interested in the entire scope of software development that that's sort of what happens!
 I got started learning Java back in 2011 to learn how to mod Minecraft (which I still do!), and since then I've learned more advanced systems, languages, paradigms and architectures that have gotten me to where I am today!

 I graduated from the University of Tennessee at Chattanooga in May of 2020 and have since started a position at Base Camp Health.
 Here I've developed a COVID-19 preparation platform written in React (FE) and Express (BE).
-You can find this and all of my other work on my Portfolio Page, and if you're interested in my education you can find it on my Education Page!
+You can find this and all of my other work experience on my Experience Page, my other projects on my Portfolio Page, and my education on the Education Page!

-Otherwise, on this page you'll find a list of my talents and skills as well as some software tools I'm familair with.
+Otherwise, on this page you'll find a list of my talents and skills as well as some software tools I'm familiar with.

 Once I joined at Base Camp Health, I was forced to finally sit down and learn a frontend UI framework (which up until then was overkill for the types of frontend work I had been doing).
 Once I got the hang of it, React has become one of favorite frontend frameworks for dynamic content and to this day several of my websites have been rewritten from Vanilla JS + DOM to React for the sake of simplicity and future maintenance.